qqyhku/homepage_minimal_light/index.md

 ## News

 - **[Jun.
 2025]** Our paper "Lasso Gripper: A String Shooting-Retracting Mechanism for Shape-Adaptive Grasping" is available on arXiv.
-- **[Jun.
-2025]** Successfully developed a novel lasso-inspired gripper for handling oversized and delicate objects.
+- **[Sept.
+2024]** Successfully developed a novel lasso-inspired gripper for handling oversized and delicate objects.

 {% include_relative _includes/publications.md %}